 Picking a Contractor

-Hire a contractor who is familiar with DOT specifications (pdf) for sidewalk repair work.
+Hire a contractor who is familiar with DOT specifications for sidewalk repair work.
 You can start by searching the Department of Consumer Affairs database of licensed contractors or use this database to verify the contractor you picked from another source is licensed.
-Read quick tips on hiring home improvement contractors Download a consumer's guide to home improvement (pdf)
+Read quick tips on hiring home improvement contractors Download a consumer's guide to home improvement (pdf) Download DOT Chapter 2 Highway Rules (pdf) Download Standard Details of Construction (pdf) Download DOT Guidelines (pdf)

 Once you have chosen a contractor, you can call 311 to find out whether there are any consumer complaints pending against them.